 The next agent surface is the computer itself.
-OpenAI is adding computer environments to the Responses API and Agents SDK.
-Google DeepMind is moving Project Mariner toward the Gemini API.
-The direction is clear: models are being trained and wrapped to operate tools, files, browsers, and command lines.
+OpenAI has been adding controlled computer environments around the Responses API and Agents SDK.
+Google has also introduced Gemini computer-use work tied to Project Mariner.
+The direction is clear: models are being wrapped to operate tools, files, browsers, and command lines.

 That can help a business.
 It can also create expensive mistakes if the work loop is loose.